I believe that environmental justice IS social justice. It is that fundamental.

 Ownership was created from the commons and countries were created.
 Tribes became races and armies were invented to defend the surplus of agriculture and commerce.

-Ultimately the earth was reduced to a set of commodities which included people.
-These commodities were then traded and hoarded unfairly, including the trade in some of these people.
+Ultimately the earth was reduced to a set of commodities that included people.
+These commodities were then traded and hoarded unfairly, including the trade of some of these people.

 The resulting slave trade lives on in the segregationist housing of the USA and in the idea of racism itself.